 - You must be educative to improve the brand’s positioning

 Your leads should see you as a knowledgeable expert in the field: that is how you get them to trust you and keep their business.
 The main component of SaaS content marketing is the trust your customers have towards you and your business.

 - Search engine optimization is crucial for your brand

 You need to be one of the first companies to pop up once a potential customer in their research stage asks a question.
 You should aim to drive traffic to your site as customers find SaaS products through digital channels.
 Visibility is vital since 62% of consumers overlook a business if they don’t recognize their online presence.

 - You’re not only selling your service but also the support behind it

 Customer service is vital for SaaS companies: if you can’t help your customers when they ask for it, they’ll likely switch to a competitor.
 Your support is not only vital for your SaaS content marketing but user retention and user activation as well.

-- Good reviews and reccomendations are important to get new and meaningful leads.
+- Good reviews and recommendations are important to get new and meaningful leads

 Word of mouth is one of the best ways to create awareness for your brand and to pull people down your sales funnel.

 However, even with all of these expectations from customers, 70% of marketers still lack a consistent or integrated content strategy.
-Follow the step-by-step guide below so that your SaaS content marketing won’t be one of them.
+Follow the step-by-step guide below so that your SaaS company won’t be one of them.